Chart Color Schemes

 Population growth drivers in Wyong are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Wyong's population is estimated at around 4730 as of Feb 2026, reflecting a 200 person increase since the 2021 Census.
-This growth represents a 4.4% rise from the previous count of 4530 people.
-The latest ERP data release by the ABS in June 2024 and an additional 44 validated new addresses indicate a resident population estimate of 4688.
-This results in a density ratio of 414 persons per square kilometer, offering significant space per person for further development.
-Wyong's growth since the Census exceeded both its SA4 region (3.7%) and SA3 area, positioning it as a growth leader in the region.
+As of Feb 2026, Wyong's population is estimated at around 4,730, reflecting a 200-person increase since the 2021 Census.
+This growth represents a 4.4% rise from the previous count of 4,530 people.
+The change is inferred from AreaSearch's estimation of Wyong's resident population as 4,688 in June 2024, based on examination of the latest ERP data release by the ABS and an additional 44 validated new addresses since the Census date.
+This results in a population density ratio of 414 persons per square kilometer.
+Wyong's growth rate exceeded both its SA4 region (3.7%) and SA3 area, positioning it as a growth leader in the region.
 Overseas migration contributed approximately 56.99999999999999% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are used.
-Future population trends suggest a median increase for statistical areas nationwide, with Wyong expected to grow by 558 persons by 2041, reflecting a 9.8% total increase over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for Wyong, released in 2024 with 2022 as the base year.
+For future population trends, a median increase is expected, with Wyong projected to gain 587 persons by 2041, reflecting an 11.5% total increase over the 17-year period.

 Frequently Asked Questions - Population